-It’s the start of the year and if you made any New Year’s Resolutions, it’s likely that one of them related to weight-loss.
-I couldn’t find any UK statistics, but data from University of Scranton, published in the Journal of Clinical Psychology showed that ‘lose weight’ was the #1 new year’s resolution.
+It’s the start of the year and if you made any New Year’s Resolutions, it’s likely that one of them related to weight loss.
+I couldn’t find any UK statistics, but data from the University of Scranton, published in the Journal of Clinical Psychology showed that ‘lose weight’ was the #1 new year’s resolution.

 For many people, this will mean taking a hard line on what they eat, which can backfire and lead to binge eating and other unhealthy habits, so how can you make some sensible changes to your diet?

 What about fasting every week?

 What I’m going to suggest is a strategy that is more sustainable and which is specific to you – just 5 foods to avoid for a healthier and happier life.

 These are the foods you should almost never eat:

 You know the kind of thing I mean – it’s that jar of Nutella that keeps luring you back to the cupboard, or the biscuit barrel… or, for me, the open bag of granola.
 It can even be snacks that are healthy, such as nuts – the key is in moderation.